chapmanjacobd/journal/fun/quotes.long.md

+I don't fully agree with all of these but many of the statements are thought-provoking.

 > Some memories can stab at your heart ay any unexpected moment, like a wooden splinter under your fingernail.
 Yellow stamens and green stalks like years past;
 > Hearts hold fruitless cries of regret.
 Every person's heart is an island, trapped by water, sequestered from the world (July 9 2022)
 >